-- Immediately remove the lenses. - If the discomfort or the problem stops, then look closely at the lens. - o If the lens is in some way damaged, do not put the lens back on the eye.
-Place the lens in the storage case and contact your eye care practitioner. - If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, you should thoroughly clean, rinse, and disinfect both lenses; then reinsert them.
+- Immediately remove the lenses. - If the discomfort or the problem stops, then look closely at the lens. - If the lens is in some way damaged, do not put the lens back on the eye.
+Place the lens in the storage case and contact your Eye Care Practitioner. - If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, you should thoroughly clean, rinse, and disinfect both lenses.
+Once this is done, you should reinsert them.

-After reinsertion, if the problem continues, you should immediately remove the lenses and consult your eye care practitioner.
+After reinsertion, if the problem continues, you should immediately remove the lenses and consult your Eye Care Practitioner.
 You should keep the lens off the eye and seek immediate professional identification of the problem and prompt treatment to avoid serious eye damage.
-Your eye care practitioner will examine your eyes, to be certain that a serious condition such as infection, corneal ulcer, neovascularization, or swelling of the colored part of the eye (iritis) is not present.
+Your Eye Care Practitioner will examine your eyes, to be certain that a serious condition such as infection, corneal ulcer, neovascularization, or iritis is not present.